Student Health Insurance

 Please note that any accident taking place on campus or at a college-sponsored event off campus should be reported to the office of the Dean of Administrative Affairs as soon as possible.

-Click here for the United Healthcare Student Resources Website for more information and to enroll online.
+Click here for the Aetna Student Website for more information and to enroll online.

 Other Insurance Options